-Click the Admin tab in the main navigation bar to access the admin portal.
+Click the Settings tab in the main navigation bar to access the admin portal.
 The default page will show all of your users, including both active, inactive, and archived users.

 If a user is inactive in the platform, the green check mark under Login Enabled column will be greyed out.
 To quickly activate or deactivate someone in the platform, search their name or email in the filter text field and select or deselect the green check box.

 When you select the green checkmark a prompt will appear warning you that the user will be deactivated.
 This prompt only appears once every ten minutes to allow you to quickly activate/deactivate large numbers of users.

 Sort headers alphabetically to narrow down your search by Display Name, Team, Email, Last Login and Active Users (Login Enabled).
 The phone icon in the Calls column will light up in blue when someone has recordings in the platform in the last 14 days.

 Click the user's name to edit their profile or select New User to create a net-new user.
 The New User button will be greyed out if an account is out of available seats.

 There are 4 steps to adding a user to ExecVision: Main Details, Roles & Permissions, Integrations, and Teams.

 You are required to add the First and Last Name, Email, Timezone of a new user.
 Adding a profile image is optional.
 The photo size can't exceed 500MB.

 Roles & Permissions: